-In 1998, Jack Grynberg, an individual, sued Central and approximately 300 other energy companies, purportedly on behalf of the federal government, or qui tam.
+In 1998, Jack Grynberg, an individual, sued Central and approximately 300 other energy companies, purportedly on behalf of the federal government, or aui tam.
 Invoking the False Claims Act, Grynberg alleged that the defendants had mismeasured the volume and wrongfully analyzed the heating content of natural gas, causing underpayments of royalties to the United States.
 The relief sought was an unspecified amount of royalties allegedly not paid to the federal government, treble damages, or civil penalty, attorney fees and costs.
 The Department of Justice declined to intervene in Grynberg's qui tam cases, which were consolidated for pretrial purposes before a single judge in the United States District Court, or Trial Court, for the District of Wyoming.
 Initial discovery was limited to public disclosure/original source jurisdictional issues.
-On June 4, 2004, motions, with supporting briefs, were filed by the Joint Defendants requesting the Trial Court to dismiss Grynberg's claims based on lack of subject matter jurisdiction.
-Those motions were fully briefed and oral arguments occurred on March 17 and 18, 2005.
-On May 13, 2005, the Special Master appointed to adjudicate procedural issues and help manage the consolidated litigation for the Trial Court Judge, issued his "Report and Recommendations" addressing which Grynberg claims against which defendants should be dismissed.
-Central was one of the defendants as to which the Special Master recommended that Grynberg's claims be dismissed on jurisdictional grounds.
-Both Grynberg and a number of the defendants filed objections to the Special Master's report.
-On October 20, 2006, the Trial Court Judge entered his "Order on Report and
+After a trial court ruling in October of 2006 dismissing Grynberg's claims on jurisdictional grounds and Appellate Court decisions in 2009 upholding the trial court's decision, Grynberg filed a petition (Number 09-170) for certiorari review with the United States Supreme Court on August 4, 2009.
+On October 5, 2009, the Supreme Court denied Grynberg's petition.
+On July 27, 2011, the Trial Court entered orders disposing of the defendant's motions for attorney fees and costs which were the subject of a hearing held on April 24, 2007.
+The Trial Court Judge awarded attorney fees and costs to the defendants and directed Grynberg to pay a portion of the Special Master's fees into the Trial Court's registry.
+On or about October 7, 2011.
+Central and many of the other prevailing defendants submitted claims setting forth the amounts and basis for their respective attorney fee and cost awards.
+It is unknown at this time whether the parties, through counsel, will be able to agree upon the specific amounts, if any, to be paid voluntarily by Grynberg, or whether further post-judgment proceedings before the Trial Court and/or the Appellate Court may be necessary.